-Certain of our existing stockholders, who are affiliated with certain of our directors, have indicated an interest in purchasing up to an aggregate of approximately \$15 million in shares of common stock in this offering at the public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no shares of common stock in this offering to any of these stockholders, or any of these stockholders may determine to purchase more, fewer or no shares of common stock in this offering.
+Certain of our existing stockholders, who are affiliated with certain of our directors, have agreed to purchase up to an aggregate of approximately \$12.4 million in shares of common stock in this offering at the public offering price.
+The underwriters will receive the same underwriting discount on any shares purchased by these stockholders as they will on any other shares sold to the public in this offering.